leonardus/OpenSimNet-doc/README.md

 * `route` [string] *(optional)*: The planned route
 * `remarks` [string] *(optional)*: The flight plan's remarks

+The CALLSIGN message may be sent from the server to the client when another client has filed their flight plan.

 ### BROADCAST message

 Command: `BROADCAST`